-Additional tests may be performed if the sperm count is low, has decreased motility, abnormal morphology, or if the seminal fluid is found to be abnormal.
+Additional tests may be performed if the sperm count is low, if the sperm show decreased motility or abnormal morphology, or if the seminal fluid is found to be abnormal.
 These additional tests may help identify abnormalities such as the presence of sperm antibodies, abnormal hormone levels (testosterone, FSH, LH, prolactin), excessive number of white blood cells, and genetic tests for conditions that may affect fertility, such as Klinefelter syndrome, cystic fibrosis, or other chromosomal abnormality.

-In some instances, radiologic testing using ultrasound, CAT scanning, or MRI may be employed.
+In some instances, imaging tests such as ultrasound, CAT scan, or MRI may be required.
 A biopsy of the testicle may also be needed.
 Sometimes a test called cryosurvival is done to see how well semen will survive for long-term storage if a couple would like to store sperm for future pregnancies.

 How is the sample collected for testing?

 Semen is collected in a private area by self-stimulation.
 Some men, for religious or other reasons, might want to collect semen during the act of intercourse, using a condom.
-If this is the case, the health care provider should provide the condom or sheath because lubricated condoms can affect test results.
+If this is the case, the healthcare practitioner should provide the condom or sheath because lubricated condoms can affect test results.

 Sperm are very temperature-sensitive.
 If collection is done at home, the sample should be kept at body temperature (98.6oF/37oC) by keeping it next to the body during transportation.
 It should not be left at room temperature for an extended period of time and should not be refrigerated.

-Sperm motility decreases after ejaculation; thus, timing and temperature are critical to obtaining accurate information.
-Poor sampling may require repeat testing.
+Sperm motility decreases after ejaculation; thus, timing and temperature are critical to obtaining accurate results.
+If the sample is poor, repeat testing might be needed.